artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 6. Finally, if you want to continue practicing after completing the proposed exercises, you can find more complex exercises in [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) labs 11 to 18.

 ## RVfpga-Pipeline
-RVfpga-Pipeline is a simulator of the VeeR EH1 pipeline.
+RVfpga-Pipeline is a simulator of the VeeR EH1 pipeline (more details about this simulator are provided in the [Presentation-Lab2](https://drive.google.com/file/d/1LVfQ7ZxzACyaZoCJrFv6PCeGkGhF5cuW/view?usp=sharing) mentioned above).
 The simulator can be used from VSCode - PlatformIO.
 We will use an existing project, where we will copy the different codes that we will test during the practice:

 1. Open VSCode.
 2. Open the project (File - Open Folder) located at the following path: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2```